morgan-ashley/GDI-copycat/README.md

 ##30 days, 30 mock websites.
 Day One
 This is a simple mockup version of Girl Develop It website.

-*Something new I learned: Creating the two '<hr>' as a page design accent.*
+*Something new I learned: Using an hr element to create a page design accent.*

 Future todo: Add parallax scrolling